 Maheshwar Fort

 One of the major contributions of Queen Ahilya Bai to Indian architecture was the construction or re-construction of Maheshwar fort or the Ahilya Bai fort.
-Though there is no strong evidence, it is said that the Maheshwar fort existed (to what extent?) before Ahilya Bai took charge of the kingdom.
-The earlier fort was built by Akbar, the great Mughal king in early seventeenth century.
+Though there is no strong evidence, perhaps Maheshwar fort existed (to what extent?) before Ahilya Bai took charge of the kingdom.
+Most probably, emperor Akbar built the earlier fort in early seventeenth century.

 After assuming power in 1767, she invited two architects (brothers- Bhujdar and Gajdar) from Rajasthan to rebuild the Maheshwar fort.
-That’s why the architecture of the present day fort resembles many of the forts/ palaces of Rajasthan.
+Hence, the architecture of the present day fort resembles many of the forts/ palaces of Rajasthan.

 The fort complex:

-Situated on the north bank of Narmada river, it’s quite an impressive structure.
+Situated on the north bank of Narmada river, Maheshwar Fort is quite an impressive structure.
 The whole fort complex constitutes two cenotaphs, two temples, and a grand palace.
 Here is an interesting read on the architecture of the fort- ‘Cenotaph complex‘.
 One of the cenotaphs belongs to Ahilya Bai and the other to Vithoji.
-Ahilya Bai’s cenotaph houses a Shiva linga inside; so, it’s also called Ahilyeshwar Shivalaya.
+Ahilya Bai’s cenotaph houses a Shiva linga inside.
+Hence, it’s also called Ahilyeshwar Shivalaya.

 Part of the fort complex now houses a heritage hotel (Ahilya Fort Heritage Hotel) run by the royal family.
 Apart from the royal rooms, one of the major attractions of the hotel is its food menu, straight out of the famous Cook Book of Prince Richard Holkar.